GePajarinen/SQL-for-Data-Science-Course/README.md

 ii.
 Do the two groups you chose to analyze have a different number of reviews?
 **The Bars with lowest stars have a bit more reviews than the ones with highest stars**

 iii.
 Are you able to infer anything from the location data provided between these two groups?
 Explain.

 <img src="https://github.com/GePajarinen/SQL-for-Data-Science-Course/blob/main/mapa.jpg?raw=true" alt="map result" style="height: 100px; width:100px;"/>

 **The two bars with the best qualification are located on the west side of the city.
 As we go to the east, the qualification goes down.
-The bar with the least amount of stars is located on the east art of the city**
+The bar with the least amount of stars is located on the east art of the city.
+I used google maps and the longitude\latitude informations to pinpoint the locations and get the image**

-The Fox & Fiddle 2.5
+The Fox & Fiddle, 2.5 stars
-The Charlotte Room 3.5
+The Charlotte Room, 3.5 stars
-Halo Brewery 4.0
+Halo Brewery, 4.0 stars
-Cabin Fever 4.5
+Cabin Fever, 4.5 stars

 SQL code used for analysis: